exercism/javascript/concepts/comparison/about.md

 ## Avoiding Implicit Type Conversion

-TThere is also `==` and `!=` which represents checking for _loose equality_.
+There is also `==` and `!=` which represents checking for _loose equality_.
 You should avoid it because it will apply implicit type conversion before performing the comparison.
 The outcomes in these cases are hard to predict and sometimes not what you would expect.
 You can read more about it [here][mdn-loose-equals].

 ```javascript
 0 == false;
 // => true
 ```

 In theory you can also compare values of different types (e.g., `"1" < 2`).
 Then the values will be implicitly converted to determine whether the result is true or false.
 Just as checking for loose equality, this is also not recommended for the same reason as mentioned above.

 What should you do instead?
-You will learn later how to do [explicit type conversion][concept-type-conversion].
+You can apply [explicit type conversion][concept-type-conversion].
 With that you can then ensure values have the correct type before performing the comparison.
 Then your code will be easier to understand and less error prone.

 [mdn-loose-equals]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Equality
 [concept-type-conversion]: /tracks/javascript/concepts/type-conversion